 The yellow zone gathers the related events and documents stored in a campaign.
 Please note that in order for an event to be stored in a campaign, the "Follow up" of this event must be the title of the Campaign.

 Here are the different zones of the editable area of a campaign.

 1.First, the red zone gathers the information about the Client, eg, the company/person who requested the campaign to be done.
 It can be either yourself or a client.

 2.The black Zone (A) gathers the information about the persons/organisation who will manage the campaign, eg, who will be paid for it.
 We could say that this is the supplier of the campaign.
 The black Zone (B) helps you put who will be the operators of the campaign.

 3.Finally, the yellow Zone gathers information about the opening and closing dates, the campaign duration and the costs.

 In our VIFIB example, we fill in the zones with the information needed as you can see in the above screen shot.

-In order to open a campaign, open first the “Action” Item List, and Choose “Open”.
+In order to open a campaign, click on "Open Ticket" on the sidebar.
 Note that this action can only be done by the Campaign Manager, or the creator of the Campaign ticket.

-In this step, you can add comments.
-When you are done, validate the Ticket by clicking the “Validate” button.
+In this step, you can add comments, these are the comments that only your team will be able to visit.
+When you are done, validate the Ticket by clicking the “Open Ticket” button.